Magnet Free-Fall and Gravitational Mass Experiment

 The inertial mass reduction seen with the NSNS magnet object in free-fall has huge implications for air and space travel.
 A bar magnet type field as seen in a normal magnet can be replicated with a solenoid type electromagnetic coil as it has a north pole on one side and a south pole on the other.
 Aircraft and spacecraft with a solenoid coil around its axis of travel moving in the direction of north pole to south pole would experience inertial mass reduction allowing the craft to accelerate at higher rates without the craft and its crew experiencing higher g-forces.

-The next steps are two-fold.
-One is to use a plastic shell with fins on it to reduce tumbling of the magnet free-fall objects and keep the objects moving from north pole to south pole throughout free-fall.
-The second is to determine if the acceleration of the magnet object tested ever plateaus.
-It is possible that at some point the acceleration rate of the object plateaus being limited by the field strength of the magnet.
+The next steps are three-fold.
+One is to determine if the acceleration of the tested NSNS magnet object ever plateaus.
+It is possible that at some point the acceleration rate of the object plateaus being limited by the field strength of the coupled magnets.
 Or it might never plateau and stronger magnets and magnetic fields merely increase the rate of acceleration.
-Conducting free-fall experiments with an NS style magnet from greater heights will give the magnet more time to reach a plateau if there is one.
+Conducting free-fall experiments with the NSNS magnet object from greater heights will give the magnet more time to reach a plateau if there is one.
+The second is to construct a more aerodynamic shell with fins that move the center of pressure of the free-fall object farther back in order to minimize rotation and tumbling.
+The third is to use guide wires to eliminate any residual rotation of the NSNS magnet object when being dropped from higher distances to keep the object moving in the direction of north pole to south pole throughout the duration of free-fall.

 5. Raw and Collated Data